drewscholz/gallery/README.md

 # gallery
-View a folder of images with a directory of thumbnails or click on one to view them in fullscreen carousel
+View a folder of images as a list of thumbnails or click on one to view them in fullscreen carousel

 Control the pagination with how many images load per screen